 The vision of the UMHB Occupational Therapy Program is to prepare our graduates to meet the diverse and ever-changing occupational performance needs of local, national, and global communities through provision of high quality, compassionate, integrity-based occupational therapy services and commitment to lifelong learning.

 To develop compassionate, well-prepared practitioners who possess a strong professional identity and love for lifelong learning and are prepared to engage in ethical evidence-based, entry-level practice, leadership, scholarship, and service.
 Faculty, guided by Christian principles, will provide UMHB occupational therapy graduates a foundation for excellence through

-- An innovative curricular design which engages students in experiential and service learning and facilitates the development of critical thinking and clinical/professional reasoning from program entry
+- An innovative curricular design which engages students in experiential learning and facilitates the development of critical thinking and clinical/professional reasoning from program entry

 - Varied integrative learning activities and environments which encourage students to build on their prior knowledge and experience as they explore their unique contributions to rehabilitation, health, and wellness within a diverse and ever-changing society

 - Inter-professional education which promotes the development of collaborative, reflective and evidence-based practice across populations and practice settings and develops leadership skills

 - Dynamic, integrative educational activities within and outside of the classroom promote awareness of spiritual, moral, ethical, and legal considerations of practice and contribute to lifelong learning and development of professional identity

 - Emphasis on occupation as the central component to health, wellness, and participation in life